The Airmen's Stories - F/Lt. B H Way

 On 3rd July Way shared a Do17, on the 8th he claimed a Me109

 Way was 22 years old.
-He is buried in Oostdunkerke Communal
+His body was washed ashore on the same day and he is buried in Oostdunkerke Communal

 An obituary in the Malvernian described him as having a quiet manner and voice and a slow smile.
 It suggested that at school Way's 'heart was set on flying' and his time at Cranwell represented 'perhaps his happiest years'.